Erodotos/Hyperledger-Fabric-Network/README.md

 # Hyperledger Fabric Test Network

-In this repository you can find instructions on how to deploy a simple Hyperledger Fabric Network.
-This is a sample network that consists of 2 Organizations.
-Each Organization runs under the hood 2 peers.
+In this repository you can find instructions on how to build a simple Hyperledger Fabric Network.
+This is a sample network with 2 Organizations.
+Each Organization is consist of 2 peers.
+The following image illustrates the network formation.

 ## Getting Started